How to Practice Sustainable Floor Care

 April 6, 2022

-Society’s impact on the environment has long been the topic of conversation across many industries, and in recent years consumers are beginning to push for environmental awareness when it comes to the products and services they choose.
+Society’s impact on the environment has long been the topic of conversation across many industries, and in recent years, consumers have begun to push for environmental awareness when it comes to the products and services they choose.
 Approximately 88% of consumers desire products and services from companies that make an effort to be more sustainable and more eco-conscious.
 This desire for sustainability carries into the cleaning industry in multiple ways, but primarily when it comes to products, hazardous chemicals, and water usage.
-With floor care being one of the most complex and largest cleaning tasks in any space, practicing sustainable floor cleaning methods will preserve the appearance of your space, while causing minimal harm to the surrounding environment.
+With floor care being one of the most complex and largest cleaning tasks in any space, practicing sustainable floor cleaning methods will preserve the appearance of your space while causing minimal harm to the surrounding environment.

 What Makes it Sustainable